British citizen, francis@flourish.org

 Project Founder, TortoiseCVS (2000 – 2002)

 TortoiseCVS is an easy to use version control client integrated into Windows Explorer.
-It has been downloaded millions of times, and is used extensively in commercial and academic environments.
+It has been downloaded millions of times, and was used extensively for 20 years in commercial and academic environments.
 Created original software with a particular focus on usability, and managed the open source project using collaborative development over the internet.

 Education